philipp-stdr/PandP_Ass1/README.md

 **Students:** Philipp Ständer and Philip Unger.

-The assignment involves accessing two core R datasets, performing data transformations, and presenting the distributions of the datasets.
+The assignment involves accessing two core R datasets, performing data transformations, as well as describing and illustrating the distributions of the datasets.
 We have choosen the datasets: "occupationalStatus" and "LifeCycleSavings".

 ## File description
 - occ_status_analysis.R: R-file with transformations of the dataset "occupationalStatus".